HappyFrowl/documentation/Networking.md

         * `-p` - print the process using the
         * `-4 | -6` - print ipv4 / ipv6 connection
         * `sport == : <port> and dport == : <port>` - specify specific ports
+        * `-tunap` - Shows everything that is being offered by services

 - `nmap` - network mapper
     - Look for devices on the network and open ports on devices.